pygame-community/pygame-ce/docs/reST/ref/music.rst

       | :sg:`get_next() -> int`

       Return the index of the music that would be played after the current finishes.
-The loops loop count set by :meth:`Queue.play` is taken into account when calculating the index (if current index is at the end and the queue should loop, 0 will be returned).
+The loops set by :meth:`Queue.play` and the loop count is taken into account when calculating the index (if current index is at the end and the queue should loop, 0 will be returned).

-      If the queue is at the end and it will not loop or if the queue is empty, the sentile ``-1`` is returned.
+      If the queue is at the end and it will not loop or if the queue is empty, the sentinel ``-1`` is returned.

       .. ## Queue.get_next